fdiblen/cpp2wasm/README.md

 </html>
 ```

-The web browser can only load the `calculatepiwasm.js` file when hosted by a web server.
 Python ships with a built-in web server, we will use it to host the all files of the repository on port 8000.

 ```{.awk #host-files}